 The Staglin Cabernet Sauvignons are crafted to be complex wines, and can be enjoyed in their youth, but also have significant aging potential.

-The 2014 Staglin Cabernet Sauvignon is 81% Cabernet Sauvignon, 13% Cabernet Franc and 6% Petit Verdot.
+The 2014 Staglin Family Vineyard Cabernet Sauvignon is 81% Cabernet Sauvignon, 13% Cabernet Franc and 6% Petit Verdot.
 This wine is dark ruby in color; it shows a dark fruited component to the bouquet including blackberry and a sweet black licorice nuance.
 As the wine breathes, additional dessert spices are revealed including cinnamon and mocha.
 A juicy mouthwatering palate features mostly darker fruit flavors.
 This wine simultaneously has a softness yet also a richness; it is well layered with depth of flavor.
 Structurally, the tannins are noticeable but are well-integrated – they are not harsh.
 This is a fairly approachable wine in its youth from a vintage that generally showed well early on, as compared to the 2013s which tended to need more time in bottle.
 The finish is extended.
 Keep or drink now.

-The 2004 Staglin Cabernet Sauvignon shows notes of ripe black cherry with a subtle underlying note of cedar.
+The 2004 Staglin Family Vineyard Cabernet Sauvignon shows notes of ripe black cherry with a subtle underlying note of cedar.
 The palate offers generous layers of flavor including plum, blueberries and subtle notes of pepper especially towards the finish.
 Firm structure, bright acidity and tasty fruit will ensure this wine will only age gracefully.
 There is a saying attributed to André Tchelistcheff about the influences of soils in Rutherford on wines from this sub appellation; the ‘Rutherford dust’; this wine offers a bit of that character, most noticeable on the back of the palate.

 Salus Cabernet Sauvignon

-The 2019 Staglin Salus Cabernet Sauvignon is deep ruby in color; the initial aromas are a bit savory and include dried herbs of sage and thyme along with light cedar.
+The 2019 Staglin Family Vineyard Salus Cabernet Sauvignon is deep ruby in color; the initial aromas are a bit savory and include dried herbs of sage and thyme along with light cedar.
 In terms of fruit, there are scents of baked plum, bramble, dark raspberry, dark cherry and a hint of dark chocolate; these scents become quickly more prominent as the wine evolves in the glass.
 On the palate there are flavors of cherry, blackberry and plum; the focus here is clearly on its flavors with the oak offering a supporting and gentle attribute.
 And worth mentioning is its structural plushness with tannins sporting a finely-polished and rounded feel.
 Balanced and easy drinking, this wine shows well five years post vintage at the time of our tasting.
 Pair with a warm evening, a beef and tomato based ravioli and the anticipation of leaving on international trip the next day.

 The 2014 Salus Cabernet Sauvignon is 93% Cabernet Sauvignon and 7% Cabernet Francs.
 It sports an elegant bouquet with a noticeable sweetness and ripeness of aroma.
 There are also subtle floral and herbal aromas at play here.
 Supple across the palate, this wine shows plenty of fruit including flavors of blackberry and plum.
 Well integrated tannins complete a fairly soft finish.
 This bottling drinks extremely well by itself.

 The 2005 Salus Cabernet Sauvignon offers black fruit aromas including blackberry and black cherry.
 On the palate, the wine is supple with an intriguing velvet feel from start to finish.
-This wine is framed by good acidity and manageable tannins for early consumption.
+This wine is framed by bright acidity and manageable tannins for early consumption.
 This vintage was 100% Cabernet Sauvignon.

 Resa